scala-classes-objects

 def main(args: Array[String]): Unit = {

-val message = "Hello, this is developer Indian "
+val message = "Hello, Scala Developer"

 }